 Part III of the code deals with the insolvency resolution and bankruptcy for individuals and partnership firms, where the amount of default is not less than Rs.1, 000.
 The adjudicating authority of insolvency resolution for the individual and partnership firms would be the Debt Recovery Tribunal (DRT).

 The fresh start process is enshrined under Chapter II of Part III of the code.
-The fresh start process an opportunity to a debtor who is unable to pay his debts to clear off his debts in a time-bound manner on fulfilling the prescribed condition for the fresh start of his qualifying debts.
+The fresh start process an opportunity for a debtor who is unable to pay his debts to clear off his debts in a time-bound manner on fulfilling the prescribed condition for the fresh start of his qualifying debts.
 Since the essence of the code is to have a time-bound process and so on this note the time lag for completion of entire process of fresh start is 180 days, to be counted from the date of admission of application for the fresh start process.

 “The intent of fresh start process to provide debtors with comparatively small debts a chance to discharge off their debts and restart afresh without any liability.
 The fresh start process is an alternative to the insolvency and bankruptcy processes.
 To prevent and curb the abuse of this debtor centric process, the code has aligned certain restrictions on the applicability and validity of fresh start process.”